isaac-westaway/Zenith/README.md

 - Multiple monitor support -> this is planned, I just don't have another screen to work with
 - Wayland Support
 - Write a tutorial in the project Wiki on how to set an animated background
+- Could probably modify the Animated Background to remove the need for imagemagick and automatically convert a gif to a series of images

 Currently supported atoms
 -------------------------